Partner Engineering and Science, Inc.

 Lead Paint Inspection and Risk Assessment

-Partner offers lead-based paint inspections and testing nationwide on all type of commercial and multifamily real estate.
-Our team of certified professionals stays current with state, local, and federal regulations and certifications requirements.
-Our professionals across the country have broad certifications including EPA Certified Lead-Based Paint Inspector, EPA Lead-Based Paint Risk Assessor, and EPA Lead-Based Project Monitor, as well as state and local certifications.
+Partner offers lead paint inspections and testing nationwide on all type of residential, commercial and multifamily real estate.
+Our team of certified professionals stays current with state, local, and federal regulations, and certifications requirements.
+Partner’s lead paint professionals across the country have years of inspection experience and are EPA Certified Lead-Based Paint Inspectors, EPA Certified Lead-Based Paint Risk Assessors, and EPA Lead-Based Project Monitor, as well as state and local certifications for those regions requiring specific or more stringent certifications.

 What's Involved